 Chelios had established himself as one of the top defensemen in the game by the time he was traded to his hometown.
 He won the first of three Norris Trophies in 1989, played in one All-Star Game and was a key contributor to the Canadiens’ 1986 Stanley Cup win.
 Much like Savard, Chelios missed 27 games due to injury during his final year in Montreal.

-Even though Chelios had been a major factor in two runs to the Stanley Cup Final in Montreal, the Habs were ready to move on.
+Even though Chelios had been a major factor in two runs to the Stanley Cup Final in Montreal, the Canadiens were ready to move on.
 Upper management did not feel that he fit the mold of the Canadiens tradition.
 In fact, Chelios and future defensive partner Gary Suter were arrested in Madison, WI for getting into a fight with police less than 48 hours after the trade was made with the Blackhawks.
 The off-ice issues did not scare off the Blackhawks and they reaped the rewards for the next nine seasons.